tinymce/tinymce-docs/components/toolbarbuttons/components/split.md

 Next is `onItemAction`, which will be called when a menu item is clicked.
 The callback function is passed the split button's API [link] and the value of the selected menu item, and should not return anything.
 In the example, we're simply calling `editor.insertContent(value)` to insert the given value into the editor's content.

 Finally, we have `fetch`.
 This configuration option is a function that is passed a callback which is called whenever the split button's dropdown menu is opened.
 This allows for asynchronous fetching of the menu items.
-Within this function, we need to create a list of menu items, and pass them to the callback.The configuration options and API for menu items can be found here [link to custom menu items explanation once we've created it?].
+Within this function, we need to create a list of menu items, and pass them to the callback.The configuration options and API for menu items can be found here.

 We also have a demo of the Menu Toolbar button for you [here]({{site.baseurl}}/demo/custom-toolbar-split-button/).